 “At the diamond’s dazzling heart was a sun with seven facets – the sun being Louis’ emblem, and seven being a number rich in meaning in biblical cosmology, indicating divinity and spirituality.”

 — Agence France-Presse, 2008

-Another person said to have been cursed by the diamond during King Louis XIV reign was his chief mistress, Madame de Montespan, with whom he had seven children.
+Another person said to have been cursed by the diamond during King Louis XIV’s reign was his chief mistress, Madame de Montespan, with whom he had seven children.
 His mistress, whose name was Francoise-Athenaïs de Rochechouart, was from one of the oldest noble families of France and grew up to marry French Nobleman Louis Henri de Pardaillan de Gondrin, the Marquis of Montespan.
-The couple lived in a small house close to the Louvre, which allowed Madame de Montespan to attend court often, where she quickly established herself as the “reigning beauty of the court”.
+The couple lived in a small house close to the Louvre, which allowed Madame de Montespan to attend court often, where she quickly established herself as the “reigning beauty of the court.”
 She was also cultured, an amusing conversationalist, intelligent, and kept abreast of political events.
-The Marquise de Montespan first danced with King Louis XIV at a ball at the Louvre Palace and soon developed a romantic relationship with him.
+The Marquise de Montespan first danced with King Louis XIV at a ball at the Louvre Palace and soon developed a romantic relationship.
 By 1667, she was called by some the “true Queen of France” due to her pervasiveness and influence at court.
 She was also known for openly disrespecting Queen Maria Theresa in public.
 But the King did not admonish her and was so enamored of her that she was painted holding the Blue Diamond of the Crown.
 She also reputedly wore the diamond several times in public.

 “Is this the Madame that scandalizes all France?
 Go abandon your shocking life and then come throw yourself at the feet of the ministers of Jesus Christ.”